redips/Stack/docs/getting-started.md

 ### Create a new project

-Sylius Stack can work on existing Symfony projects, but to get the most out of it, we recommend starting with a fresh Symfony project.
+You can set up the Sylius Stack on existing Symfony projects, but in the case you are starting from scratch, here is what you need to do.

 ```bash
 # With Composer: